The Cost of Unsaid Things

 Why It Causes Damage

-By the time issues surface, they are no longer about the original problem.
-They are about trust, respect, and accumulated frustration.
-What could have been a small correction becomes a structural failure or a personal rupture.
+The damage is delayed and displaced, and both qualities make it worse.
+By the time the unsaid things finally surface, they are no longer about the original concerns at all — they are about trust, respect, and the accumulated weight of everything that was tolerated in silence.
+What could have been a five-minute correction when it was small becomes, months later, a structural failure or a personal rupture that no five-minute conversation can now reach.

 What Good Looks Like